Renia-K/Gustave-Courbet_Web-Scraping/README.md

 email: t.s.korma@student.rug.nl

 ## Usage
-This dataset is provided for educational purposes, intended to support the 2nd assignment for the course **Collecting Data**, of 1b semester of MA Digital Humanities.
+This dataset is provided for educational purposes, intended to support the final individual assignment for the course **Collecting Data**, of 1b semester of MA Digital Humanities.